FrancisCawog/World-of-Hostels/README.md

 - Find different calander.
 - Add calender to date of birth
 - Sign out user after a certain amount of time
-- Error with new users, nationality and age null

 - Add edit reservation feature - HostelWorld currently disables feature.